beatrizsmerino/vue-gh-pages/README-v3.md

 6. `ignore`: Allows to ignore dependencies and versions, which should not be automatically updated, preventing a PR to be created for them.
 For example, major version upgrades.
 7. `open-pull-requests-limit`: Defines the maximum number of Pull Requests Dependabot will create.
 Once this limit is reached, it will stop creating new ones until some are merged or closed.

 #### 1.3.
+Customize data

 You can configure the rest of the options if you wish, but for this file to work, the most important thing is to update the `reviewers` and `assignees` by replacing the `<USER_NAME>` variable with the username of the person responsible for reviewing and merging Dependabot Pull Requests.

 ```yml
 	reviewers: